team113sanger/sparki-nf/README.md

 ## Software requirements

+In order to run *sparki-nf*, users will need to have installed (NextFlow)[https://www.nextflow.io] in their machine.

 Briefly, the processes in *sparki-nf* are run using Docker images that are pulled from [quay.io](https://quay.io).
 Below is a breakdown of all the software that is required by the pipeline:
 - [samtools](https://academic.oup.com/bioinformatics/article/25/16/2078/204688), [Docker image](quay.io/biocontainers/samtools:1.22--h96c455f_0) v1.22
 - [Kraken2](https://github.com/DerrickWood/kraken2), [Docker image](quay.io/biocontainers/kraken2:2.1.5--pl5321h077b44d_0) v2.1.5